- 14 January 2019

 - Category: Strategy

-Business Development in Japan is a complex process.
+Expanding business to Japan is a complex process.
 The worse strategy to implement when entering the Japanese market is the “Copy-Paste” one.
 The list is long of global players who failed and ultimately had to leave.
 Analyzing the reasons for these failures is an eye-opening exercise.
 It should help in defining the key elements to consider when preparing to enter a country that represents nearly 10% of the world economy.

 Target quality and localize!

 In 2009, Wendy’s Japan’s failure ended up with the closure of all of his 71 locations in Japan.
 Six years later, Wendy’s came back after buying the local company First Kitchen and decided to add pasta dishes to the traditional burger menus.
 In Japan, customization and exclusivity are paramount.
 Wendy’s offered exclusive burgers such as the Foie Gras burger and a plethora of limited-time burgers and French toasts for breakfast.
 McDonald’s pursued precisely the same strategy and provided more than 50 on in Japan exclusive items such as the Teriyaki burger, the soy sauce, and ginger chicken Tatsuta without forgetting the limited edition Chocolate Potato chips.

 Despite partnering with Mitsubishi, British Health & Beauty giant Boots had a quick and costly experience in Japan.
 Lack of customization of the shops and products to the Japanese tastes as well as high costs of operation generated losses and, ultimately, the end of the experience.